VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-messaging/04-deploy-to-openshift.md

 For the deployment to OpenShift we are using the [Fabric8](https://fabric8.io/) tool through the `fabric8-maven-plugin` which is configured in our ``pom.xml``{{open}} (found in the `<profiles/>` section).
 Configuration files for Fabric8 are contained in the ``src/main/fabric8``{{open}} folder mentioned earlier.

 After the Maven build as finished, it will typically take less than 20 sec for the application to be available.
-To verify that everything is started run the following command and wait for it to report replication controller successfully rolled out:

-``oc rollout status dc/rhoar-training``{{execute}}

-You should see output in the console similar to `replication controller "rhoar-training" successfully rolled out`.
 Then you can either go to the OpenShift web console and click on the route or click [here](http://rhoar-training-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)

 You should see the same web application as before.
 The scheduled Producer will continue to deploy messages so clicking refresh should change the values shown every 3 seconds.